 By the time you read this, you will want a lettuce alternative.
 At this point, you should probably just throw out all your lettuce regardless of the origin.
 It doesn’t matter if it came from Salinas, California because other states may be involved now.
 There have been over 100 reported cases across 23 states at the time of this writing.
 There is an official recall.
 So I’d recommend you throw away (or return if allowed) lettuce that says “Caesar” or “Spring Mix” or “Hearts of Romaine” or “Romaine” or whatever!
 ALL OF IT!

-I’m not being an alarmist, just the other day, we were told to trash those convenient bagged salad ‘kits’ because there are various types of lettuce in there, and some bags might have the contaminated E. coli leaves in it.
-The warning to consumers was about the brand called, Fresh Express Sunflower Crisp Chopped Salad Kits.”
+I’m not being an alarmist, just the other day, we were told to trash those convenient bagged salad ‘kits’ because there are various types of lettuce in there, and some bags might have contaminated E. coli leaves in them.
+The warning to consumers was about the brand called, “Fresh Express Sunflower Crisp Chopped Salad Kits.”

 There are multiple strains of pathogens and once infected, symptoms often show up a day or two after exposure to E. Coli (or Shiga toxin) but could actually take up to a week after eating to begin!
 This makes it hard to trace back because most people don’t remember what they ate a week ago!
 Are you starting to see why I wrote this article?
 You and I are not the only ones who want a lettuce alternative!
 If you have a few minutes, read my other article so you can recognize symptoms in a hurry, How to Recognize and Treat Food Poisoning.

 The CDC says there are several pathogens involved now.
 The infection brings on diarrhea, which can at times become bloody.
 It will also trigger severe stomach cramping, physical weakness and sometimes vomiting.
 Hydration and rest and electrolyte supplementation are critical, or you might end up in the hospital requiring an IV bag with saline and nutrients!